nicksellen/projects/baseNode_docConst.md

 	1. A decision phase lasts 7 days during which each member may privately score each proposal once from a range of +3 to -3.
 For a score to be valid it must identify the scorer.
 At the end of a decision phase (1) the scores are simultaneously made public, (2) negative scores are multiplied by a factor of 3 (e.g. a score of -2 becomes -6,) (3) the valid scores for each proposal are totalled and (4) the proposal with the highest total is selected.
 1. A constitutional change should be given a grace period of 1 calendar month during which no contrary changes are made or intitiated.

-## Other procedures
-1. Conflict resolution
+## Conflict resolution
 1. Individuals are encouraged to resolve their conflicts directly if possible.
 	1. Techniques and tools that may be helpful include Non-violent Communication, Cognitive Behavioral Therapy and the Advice Process.
 	1. An individual may seek assistance in the form of counselling or mediation.
 In this case the other conflicted party/ies need not participate in mediation.
 1. If direct attempts to resolve a conflict fails, the membership and volunteership may intervene to request the conflicted parties use some type of mediation.
 1. If mediation attempts also fail, the membership may intervene as a last resort to:
 	1. Convert an individual(s) from volunteer to visitor and/or,
 	1. Convert an individuals(s) from member to volunteer or visitor and/or,
 	1. Request an individuals(s) to leave temporarily and/or,
 	1. Request an individuals(s) to leave indefinitely.